amw-zero/concerning_quality/_posts/2023-01-31-model-based-testing-theory.md

 ```
 ** Correctness via Refinement Mapping **
-For all initial states 's',
-  all implementation states 's',
+For all implementation states 's',
-  all implementation action functions 'impl',
+  all implementation actions 'impl',
   all model actions 'model'
   and a refinement mapping 'rm':